kmaho17/shinpokered-rebalanced/README.md

 The girl in Oak's lab toggles wild pokemon randomization.
 If activated early enough in the game, your starter pokemon choices are randomized as well.

+The AREA function of the PokeDex now takes the Super Rod into account.
+It will also notify you if the Pokemon you are referencing is available in the immediate vicinity.
+It even works with the randomizer active.

 One of the aides in Oak's lab toggles scaling of trainer rosters to your level (evolving them if applicable).

 As an alternative to trainer scaling, there is now an obedience level-cap that can be toggled in the extra options menu.